top of page

 About an amazing Greek holiday <3

-Following the sad events of the last few days I found myself reminiscing about last summer's. holidays.
+Following the sad events of the devastating fires of the last few days, I found myself reminiscing about last summer's. holidays.
 Watching the news and seeing Rhodes burned by wildfires saddened my heart and got me hoping that they can get back to normal asap.

 Across the months of August and September 2022 I had the good fortune of spending two glorious weeks between the two greek islands of Rhodes and Symi in the dodecannese archipelago.